 Charged with the responsibility of operating the electrical system, the city council of the village appoints a Utility Board to supervise the operations.

-Through this board, the village oversees the installation of the electric distribution facilities, hires its own labor force and which provides supervision and assistance when necessary.
+Through this board, the village oversees the installation of the electric distribution facilities, hires its own labor force and pays its employes.